 Stress incontinence is leaking with a cough, sneeze, laugh, bend or running.
-One of the most common times I see patients with this is in the postpartum period.
-Often, leaking appears during pregnancy and remains through the postpartum period.
-Risk factors are leaking in pregnancy, having more than 1 baby, having a baby 37+ weeks gestation and constipation.
+One of the most common times we see patients with this is in the postpartum period.
+Often, leaking appears during pregnancy and remains through the postpartum period or begins after birth.
+Risk factors for stress incontinence are leaking in pregnancy, having more than 1 baby, having a baby 37+ weeks gestation and constipation.
 So, if you are pregnant and leaking, it is a great idea to book an appointment with me during your pregnancy to “rehab” your pelvic floor prior to having your baby.
-Another tip-off that you should see me when you are pregnant is leaking after your 1st (or 2nd) baby, as multiparity (more than 1 pregnancy) is another risk factor.
+Another tip-off that you should see us when you are pregnant is leaking after your 1st (or 2nd) baby, as multiparity (more than 1 pregnancy) is another risk factor.

 You might be thinking a cesarean will prevent stress incontinence… but studies show that rates of incontinence are similar for vaginal deliveries and for cesarean for obstructed labor.
 Cesareans performed without labor do have lower rates of stress incontinence (Groutz).

 Even in those who have never been pregnant, incontinence ranges from 5.56% in low-impact exercise to 80% in trampolining athletes.
 The amount of training influences leaking symptoms (Leitner).
 Women who are active and leak may not be leaking if they were sedentary, and we know that exercise, running and jumping also strengthens the pelvic floor.
 We suggest my patients exercise just shy of the point of leaking and slowly build over time.